Alwin Komolong

-Alwin Komolong (born 2 November 1994) is a Papua New Guinean footballer who plays for Lae City of the Papua New Guinea National Soccer League, and for the Papua New Guinea national football team.
+Alwin Komolong (born 2 November 1994) is a Papua New Guinean footballer who plays for Queensland Lions of the NPL Queensland, and for the Papua New Guinea national football team.
 Alwin and his brother Felix have been called one of the strongest central defensive pairings in their region.

-Personal
+Personal life

 Komolong is of German and PNG parentage.
-He is the son of Birte and Dr. Miok Komolong.
+He is the son of Birte and Miok Komolong.
 Dr. Komolong has served as the president of Madang FC and chairman of the PNG Football Supporters Club.
 Some of his grandparents, cousins, and other family live in Hütten, Schleswig-Holstein.
 Komolong lived in Germany with his family for a year and a half beginning at age 14.
 He has two younger brothers, Felix and Kusuga.
 Felix had a 3-week trial with Werder Bremen in 2014, and Kusuga plays as a goalkeeper.